Deep Solar Minimum

 Above: Space-age measurements of the total solar irradiance (brightness summed across all wavelengths).
 This plot, which comes from researcher C. Fröhlich, was shown by Dean Pesnell at the Fall 2008 AGU meeting during a lecture entitled "What is Solar Minimum and Why Should We Care?"

 A 55-year low in solar radio emissions: After World War II, astronomers began keeping records of the sun's brightness at radio wavelengths.
 Records of 10.7 cm flux extend back all the way to the early 1950s.
-Radio telescopes are now recording the dimmest "radio sun" since 1955:.
-Some researchers believe that the lessening of radio emissions is an indication of weakness in the sun's global magnetic field.
-No one is certain, however, because the source of these long-monitored radio emissions is not fully understood.
+Radio telescopes are now recording the dimmest "radio sun" since 1955:

 All these lows have sparked a debate about whether the ongoing minimum is "weird", "extreme" or just an overdue "market correction" following a string of unusually intense solar maxima.